-- Push the crank handle in for high speed. - Pull the crank handle out for low speed. - Turn the crank clockwise to retract the leg. - Turn the crank counter-clockwise to extend the leg. - Crank storage hanger should be located on right-hand side of leg centerline. - Always stow handle in hanger while in low gear (pull out).
+- Push the crank handle in for high speed. - Pull the crank handle out for low speed. - Turn the crank clockwise to extend the leg. - Turn the crank counter-clockwise to retract the leg. - Crank storage hanger should be located on left-hand side of leg centerline. - Always stow handle in hanger while in low gear (pull out).